-Under current law, a station is not required to accept any demand for airtime under the Fairness Doctrine to promote competing sides of ballot issues.
-If a station does allow advertising regarding ballot issues, lowest unit charge does not apply, and a station can accept advertising from supporters of one side of an issue, but not the other.
-Importantly, the protection against defamation suits afforded stations in connection with the broadcast of "uses" does not apply to non-candidate spots, such as ballot issue advertising, so pre-screening copy of issue advertising is advisable.
+Under current law, a station is not required to accept any demand for airtime to promote competing sides of ballot issues.
+If a station does allow advertising regarding ballot issues, lowest unit charge does not apply, and a station can accept advertising from supporters of only one side of an issue.
+Importantly, the protection against defamation suits afforded stations in connection with the broadcast of "uses" does not apply to non-candidate spots, such as ballot issue advertising, so it is advisable for stations to pre-screen issue advertising.